 Transportation in Bonaire

 The easiest way to get around Bonaire is to rent some wheels!
 By and far the two most popular rental options on the island are double cabin pick-up trucks and scooters, but rental agencies on the island also offer small cars, motorcycles, and bicycles.

 Keep in mind that most vehicles on Bonaire are standard shift, so if automatic is more your style, make your reservation well in advance.

-Top Things to Do on Bonaire
+Best Things to Do in Bonaire

 With over 470 species of fish, a colorful coral reef, and an extremely accessible wreck called the Hilma Hooker, diving is a huge reason many people make their way out to Bonaire.
 Fun fact, I had my first ever Scuba diving experience in Bonaire and I received my scuba certification on the island!